janikvonrotz/awesome-powershell/readme.md

 ## Themes

-* [Oh-My-Posh](https://github.com/JanJoris/oh-my-posh) - Tons of beautiful theme that can be enabled by one single command (includes many awesome powerline theme).
+* [Oh-My-Posh](https://github.com/jandedobbeleer/oh-my-posh) - Tons of beautiful theme that can be enabled by one single command (includes many awesome powerline theme).
+* [PoshColor](https://github.com/JustABearOz/PoshColor) - Colour output from common commands with support for custom themes.
 * [Powerline](https://github.com/Jaykul/PowerLine) - PowerShell Classes for richer output and prompts.
 * [Starship](https://github.com/starship/starship) - The minimal, blazing fast, and extremely customizable prompt for any shell.